Brian Laundrie's Remains Found In Florida Nature Reserve, Officials Say

 NEW YORK (CBSNewYork) – Brian Laundrie‘s remains have been found, according to authorities.

-Suspected human remains were found Wednesday in a Florida nature reserve.READ MORE: Experts Predicting Above Average Snowfall, Overall Above Average Temperatures This Winter
+Suspected human remains were found Wednesday in a Florida nature reserve.READ MORE: Alec Baldwin Fired Prop Gun That Killed Cinematographer And Injured Director On "Rust" Movie Set

 The FBI says confirmation was made through dental records.

-Note: Editor’s note: This story was first published Oct.
-21.